Meet our team of changemakers

 Jane does not suffer from sea sickness, she only found this out after City to Sea sent her sailing on a voyage on a tall ship to survey plastic pollution which was beset by high seas and force 9 gales!
 Click here to find out what we discovered!

-George Clark – Project Manager
+George Clark – Programme Lead

 I drive forward delivery of innovative City to Sea projects including two city-based Refill projects in Wales and a reusable cup scheme in Bristol, our forward-thinking home city.